KhanhNg206/KhanhNg206/README.md

 - 🌐 Web & Desktop Application
 - 📚 Love learning new technologies
 - 🎯 Focus on clean code & architecture
+- 🎓 IT student at Ho Chi Minh City University of Industry (2023–2027)

 ---